 DA charges man for fatally shooting Temple police officer

-PHILADELPHIA (CBS) -- The U.S. Marshals office picked up a man Sunday at 7 a.m. in connection with the fatal shooting of a Temple University police officer.
-Sources tell CBS News Philadelphia that the 18-year-old man has been arrested in Buckingham Township, Bucks County.
+PHILADELPHIA (CBS) -- The U.S. Marshals office picked up a man Sunday morning in connection with the fatal shooting of a Temple University police officer.
+The suspect, 18-year-old Miles Pfeffer, was arrested in Buckingham Township, Bucks County.

 Authorities also identified the late police officer as Chris Fitzgerald.
 Temple Police Association released images of the officer on their Twitter page.